 Grade B Sheepskins

-Grade B skins have some minor defect that would otherwise prevent it from being graded “A”.
-This is either because of a minor defect in the leather, such as a lightly oily area or a hole far from the edge that could not be trimmed off without significantly shrinking the skin.
+Grade B skins have more than a minor defect that would otherwise prevent it from being graded “A”.
+This is either because of a defect in the leather, such as a hole far from the edge that could not be trimmed off (or sewn) without significantly shrinking the skin.

 Usually sheepskins are Grade B because the fleece has too much debris around the neck and back from being a hay-fed sheep, and we could not justify spending many hours getting it clean enough to be graded “A”.
 We do try to clean every sheepskin to a minimum amount free of debris, but we stop after a certain amount of time.
 After that time if the fleece is still filled with an abnormal amount of debris, it is labeled Grade B. Sometimes when we have extra time we will continue cleaning these and they will be upgraded to Grade A.

 Grade “Special” Sheepskins

-“Special” sheepskins can either be exceedingly good and require special pricing because of their uniqueness, or have a major issue, such as being small, a very odd shape, oily leather, a large rip or hole from butchering, felted wool from the cleaning processing.
+“Special” sheepskins can either be exceedingly good and require special pricing because of their uniqueness, or have a major issue, such as being small, a very odd shape, oily leather, a large rip or hole from butchering, or felted wool.